 In 2009, the Public Utilities Commission (PUC) conducted an audit of the highest water using parks and prepared the "Water Conservation Plan" to assess problems and recommend solutions.
 Many neighborhood parks operate with antiquated irrigation systems, installed with the original park development, that result in millions of gallons of water loss due to uneven spray coverage and leaking pipes.
 Most of these water-wasting systems require manual operation, which is labor intensive and inefficient.

-The 2012 Park Bond funds $5 million in conservation measures, which may include:
+The 2012 Park Bond funds $5 million in conservation measures, which included:

 Installing new irrigation lines redesigning irrigation heads for uniform coverage